rachelombok/Flask-Workshop-GWC/README.md

 A simple Flask application with routing and Jinja templates.
 Accompanying slides can be found [here](https://docs.google.com/presentation/d/1Ymkpu1PFn1XhtB4pIxzx-fhXnhv8OLi8lvx-xL6YhsE/edit?usp=sharing).
 Workshop held by the NYU Girls Who Code College Loop Chapter!
 To reach out with any general questions, please email nyugwc@gmail.com

 ## Setup
+*If you want to start this project from scratch ...*
 ### Install Python
 Make sure you have Python downloaded on your device, download it [here](https://www.python.org).
 It should be Python version 2.7 or newer.